SGMOModeling/PyWFM/docs/index.rst

 Design
 ------

-The iwfmdll library wraps each of the IWFM DLL functions so that the user does not have to deal with the IWFM DLL syntax directly.
+The pywfm library wraps each of the IWFM DLL functions so that the user does not have to deal with the IWFM DLL syntax directly.
 Instead, users familiar with python can work with standard python objects such as strings, ints, floats, lists, and numpy arrays.

 Many parts of the IWFM DLL procedures are handled internally allowing the user to provide only a few pieces of required information to obtain results.